Neuropassenger/bs-spam-protector/README.txt

 == Changelog ==

+= 1.1.3 =
+* Implemented earlier JavaScript loading for more reliable initialization of the validation process.

 = 1.1.2 =
 * Added the ability to use protection on several forms on a single page.